-- project examiner(s): the person(s) who set the requirements for the different aspects of the research project and award the results within the legal framework. - project supervisor(s): the person(s) who provide content-based supervision during the research projects - project teaching team: all members of the academic staff who are involved in the research projects.
-The teaching team includes project examiners, project coordinators, project supervisors and lecturers; - research project: an education component, as defined in Article 7.13(2)(t) of the act, where students work in small groups on complex and challenging assignments in order to develop a variety of skills.
-The research project spreads out over one semester (or multiple blocks).
-They are usually group projects, but individual projects may also occur. - project group: a small group of students that jointly work on a research project.
-Project groups can also consist of a single member. - project coordinator: the person responsible for the daily management of the research project in a certain year or certain semester during a year; - project tutor: the person responsible for the daily management of a project group in a certain semester or certain block during a semester; - project meeting: an education activity, as defined in Article 7.13(2)(t) of the act; a scheduled meeting between the project tutor and the project group, aimed at learning to manage research projects. - skills training: an education activity, as defined in Article 7.13(2)(t) of the act; skills training that is part of the project as referred to as "project skill" in the EER.
+- project examiner(s): the person(s) who sets the requirements for the different aspects of the project, awards the results within the legal framework, and provides content-based supervision during the projects; - project: an education component, as defined in Article 7.13(2)(t) of the act, where students work in small groups on complex and challenging assignments in order to develop a variety of skills.
+A project spreads out over one semester (or multiple blocks).
+They are usually group projects, but individual projects may also occur. - project group: a small group of students that jointly work on a project.
+Project groups can also consist of a single member. - project coordinator: the person responsible for the daily management of a project semester as a whole; - project tutor: the person responsible for the daily management of a project group in a certain semester or certain block during a semester; - project manual: study resource for the project.
+The project manual contains the project assignment. - project meeting: an educational activity, as defined in Article 7.13(2)(t) of the act; a scheduled meeting between the project tutor and the project group aimed at learning project management. - skills training: an educational activity, as defined in Article 7.13(2)(t) of the act; skills training that is part of the project as referred to as "project skill" in the EER.

-Article 3 Research projects
+Article 3 Organization

-1. The project coordinator is responsible for the daily management of the research project; regularly communicates and consults with the teaching team, in particular the project supervisors and examiners; is responsible for the attendance and participation registration for compulsory project meetings (which are indicated in these regulations); distributes information at the start of the research project; determines project group composition; and ensures that the students are given feedback after each assessment.
+- 1. The project coordinator is responsible for the daily management of the project; regularly communicates and consults the project examiners; is responsible for the attendance and participation registration for the compulsory project meetings (which are indicated in the project manual or in these regulations); and distributes information at the start of the project. - 2.
+The project tutor(s) supervise the students using a process-based approach and, if necessary and expertise permitting, also a content-based approach.
+Students regularly report back to the project tutors during the project meetings.
+The project tutor(s) track the attendance and participation of students during project meetings.

-- 2. At the start of the research project these meetings shall be announced in writing by email or posted on the Student Portal.
-The project supervisors supervise the students using a process-based and a content-based approach. - 3.
-Students whose behaviour is still detrimental after receiving a formal warning from the project coordinator can be expelled from the research project.
-They are not allowed to take a project resit.